laro/Cilia/2 Standard Lib/6 Stream, File & CLI.md

 ### NetworkConnection

-Interface `NetworkConnection`, derived from `ByteStream`, a base class for TCP/IP, Bluetooth RFCOMM, infrared, ...
+Interface derived from `ByteStream`, a base class for TCP/IP, Bluetooth RFCOMM, infrared, ...
 - `connection.remoteAddress() -> String`
 - `connection.localAddress() -> String` for finding out which interface (WLAN, LAN, VPN) the connection is actually running on.
 - `connection.readTimeout() -> Duration`